alexwishart/SwiftPersistenceTutorial/README.md

 ## Querying the PostgreSQL Database

 Once you have connected to your database, the code to perform queries is handled by the Swift-Kuery library.
-This means the following code would be the same for any supported SQL database.
+This means the following code could be used for any supported SQL database.

 ### Handling an HTTP POST request
 We are now going to add an insert query to our `storeHandler`.
 This will mean that when our server receives an HTTP `POST` request, it will take the received data and perform an SQL `INSERT` query to the database.
 This will store the data in the Meals table in the database.